The Shops at South Town

 The Shops at South Town, formerly South Towne Center, is a regional mid-scale shopping mall in Sandy, Utah, United States, located just east of Interstate 15 on State Street.
 The property, built in 1986, contains 1300000 sqft of retail space with 150 stores and restaurants.
-The mall currently houses multiple national retailers such as H&M, BoxLunch, Victoria's Secret, Hot Topic, Buckle, Lululemon and many more.
-It has 4 anchor spaces with a plot for a fifth that has never been built.
-The anchor stores are Round 1 Entertainment, HomeGoods, JCPenney, and Automotive Addiction.
+The mall currently houses multiple national retailers such as H&M, BoxLunch, Victoria's Secret, Hot Topic, Buckle and many more.
+It has 5 anchor spaces with a plot for a sixth that has never been built.
+The anchor stores are Round 1 Entertainment, HomeGoods, JCPenney, Utah Mammoth Ice Center, and Automotive Addiction.

+History

 The mall opened in 1986 with a single anchor being ZCMI (later Meier & Frank then Macy's).
 A Cineplex Odeon cinema opened in 1990 as the largest cinema in the state at the time with 2,350 seats spread across 10-screens.
 It closed in February 2001 as part of Loews Cineplex Entertainment bankruptcy.
 The building was gutted in 2002 now housing a REI sports store and Momentum Indoor Climbing.
 JCPenney opened in 1992.
 Mervyns (later Forever 21) was added in 1994.
 A Montgomery Ward was planned to open in 1995 but fell through and the anchor pad remains empty to this day.
 Dillard's opened in 1997 and was the largest retail store in the state at the time of opening.

 The mall underwent the first phase of an interior and exterior remodel from 2015 to 2017, and was officially unveiled on February 14, 2017.
 Phase 2 is currently underway.
 The redevelopment is part of Sandy's 1100 acre city center development project, The Cairns.

 In early 2013, former management company Macerich announced that they put the mall up for sale and had several interested buyers.
 It has since been purchased and, as of February 2017, is currently managed by Pacific Retail.

 In May 2017, it was announced that a Round One Entertainment location (now open) would be coming to the mall in August 2018 as part of the mall's ongoing renovation.
 Other renovations in the second phase of redevelopment include remodeling the former Dillard's space; extending the concourse to include Round 1 Entertainment, and HomeGoods along with other shops; remodeling an atrium and adding skylights; additional lounge seating, digital kiosks, and exterior glazing; and a new play area for children.
 In October 2019, following the Chapter 11 bankruptcy of Forever 21, it was announced that the South Town location would close by the end of the year unless agreements were made with the landlord.
 The location closed the following January.